Hetzner vs Kamal for Solo Developers

 Hetzner Overview

 Hetzner is the European cloud provider that delivers the best price-to-performance ratio in the industry.
-A CX22 VPS with 2 vCPUs, 4GB RAM, and 40GB SSD costs EUR 3.79/month.
-Dedicated servers with 64GB RAM start around EUR 39/month.
+The entry shared-vCPU cloud server (the CX line, 2 vCPUs, 4GB RAM, 40GB SSD, 20TB of traffic) costs EUR 3.99/month excluding VAT as of the 1 April 2026 price adjustment, up from EUR 2.99.
+Dedicated servers with 64GB RAM still start in the low double-digit euros per month.
 These aren't toy specs.
-They're production-grade machines at hobby-project prices.
+They're production-grade machines at hobby-project prices, even after a price round that pushed parts of the catalog up by as much as 37 percent.

 The platform is deliberately minimal.
 You get servers, load balancers, floating IPs, volumes, and DNS.
 No managed databases, no app platform, no deployment pipelines.
 Hetzner focuses on doing one thing well: giving you reliable, affordable compute.
 Everything else is your responsibility.